sanketkumaronline/NYC_Bike_Sharing_Analysis/README.md

 4. On weekends, the hours around noon are busier.
 Most short-term customers ride on weekends.
 5. Top starting and ending locations are around popular landmarks and tourist destinations.
 I.e., Manhatten in this case.

+### Additional Visualization Suggestions

+1. **Average Trip Duration by User Type by Week Days:** Though we have already plotted a heatmap for number of trips based on user type for each day of the week, we can plot a graph or a heatmap by substituting count of trips with average duration of trips.
+This will help us understand for how long a bikes will be used by a user on a particular day of the week.

+2. **Average Trip by Starting (or Ending) Location:** We can plot circular markers on the map to varying sizes and colors to signify the avarage trip duration according to the starting or ending locations.
+The bikes in locations with longer average trip duration might need more frequent servicing.